You may be aware that the Government have made ‘Relationship and Health Education’ compulsory in all primary schools in England.

 We recognise that our pupils are growing up in an increasingly complex world and are living their lives both on and offline.
 We recognise that while this presents many exciting and positive opportunities, it also presents challenges and risks.
 Through our teaching, we recognise that our pupils must know how to be safe and healthy and how to manage their academic, personal and social lives in a positive way.

 We are clear that parents and carers are the prime educators for children on many of these matters, however the DfE Guidance 2019 (p.23) recommends that all primary schools ‘have a sex education programme tailored to the age and the physical and emotional maturity of the pupils.’
 It is our job to complement and reinforce this role.
-Building on what pupils learn at home is an important part of delivering a good education and our partnership.
+Building on what pupils learn at home is an important part of delivering a good education and our partnership which is why we have decided to include Sex Education as part of our overall PSHE and RSHE package.

-All PSHE and RSE teaching will take place in a safe learning environment and is underpinned by our school ethos and values.
+All PSHE and RSHE teaching will take place in a safe learning environment and is underpinned by our school ethos and values.

 As a school community, we are committed to working in partnership with parents.
-If you would like to find out more, discuss concerns, ask questions or give feedback on the draft RSE policy, could you please email us at firstname.lastname@example.org before Monday 17th May, midday.
+If you would like to find out more, discuss concerns, ask questions or give feedback on the policy, please do get in touch.
+You can email us at firstname.lastname@example.org